 Each concessionaire is required to engage an executive director who must be a permanent resident of Macau and the holder of at least 10% of the capital stock of the concessionaire.
 The appointment of the executive director and of any successor is ineffective without the approval of the Macau government.
-All contracts for the management of a concessionaire's casino operation also are ineffective without the approval of the Macau government.
+All contracts placing the management of a concessionaire's casino operations with a third party also are ineffective without the approval of the Macau government.

 Concessionaires are subject to a special gaming tax of 35% of gross gaming revenue, and must also make an annual contribution of up to 4% of gross gaming revenue for the promotion of public interests, social security, infrastructure and tourism.
-Concessionaires also are obligated to withhold, subject to partial exemption, a 3% tax from any commissions paid to junket representatives.
-A junket representative is a person who, for the purpose of promoting casino gaming activity, arranges customer transportation, accommodations, food and beverage services and entertainment in exchange for commissions or other compensation from a concessionaire.
+Concessionaires are obligated to withhold, according to the rate in effect as set by the government, from any commissions paid to games promoters.
+Such withholding rate may be adjusted from time to time.

-Macau law provides that junket representatives must be licensed by the Macau government in order to do business with and receive compensation from concessionaires.
-For a license to be obtained, direct and indirect stockholders of 5% or more of a junket representative's equity securities (where applicable), its directors and its key employees must be found suitable.
+A games promoter, also known as a junket representative, is a person who, for the purpose of promoting casino gaming activity, arranges customer transportation, accommodations, provides credit in their sole discretion, food and beverage services and entertainment in exchange for commissions or other compensation from a concessionaire.
+Macau law provides that games promoters representatives must be licensed by the Macau government in order to do business with and receive compensation from concessionaires.
+For a license to be obtained, direct and indirect owners of 5% or more of a games promoters (regardless of its corporate form or sole proprietor status), its directors and its key employees must be found suitable.
 Applicants are required to pay the cost of license investigations, and are required to maintain suitability standards during the period of licensure.
-The term of a junket representative license is one year, and licenses can be renewed for additional periods upon the submission of renewal applications.
+The term of a games promoters license is one calendar year, and licenses can be renewed for additional periods upon the submission of renewal applications.
 Natural person junket representative licensees are subject to a suitability verification process every three years and business entity licensees are subject to the same requirement every six years.

-Under Macau law, licensed junket representatives must identify outside contractors who assist them in junket activity.
-Such contractors are subject to disapproval by the Macau government.
-Changes in the management structure of business entity junket representative licensees must be reported to the Macau government and any transfer or the encumbering of interests in such licensees is ineffective without prior government approval.
-To conduct junket activity, junket representative licensees must be registered with one or more concessionaires and must have written contracts with such concessionaires, copies of which must be submitted to the Macau government.
+Under Macau law, licensed games promoters must identify outside contractors who assist them in their promotion activities.
+These contractors are subject to approval of the Macau government.
+Changes in the management structure of business entity games promoters licensees must be reported to the Macau government and any transfer or the encumbering of interests in such licensees is ineffective without prior government approval.
+To conduct gaming promotion activities licensees must be registered with one or more concessionaires and must have written contracts with such concessionaires, copies of which must be submitted to the Macau government.

-Macau law further provides that concessionaires are jointly responsible with their junket representatives for the activities of such representatives and their directors and contractors in the concessionaires' casinos, and for their compliance with applicable laws and regulations.
-Concessionaires must submit annual lists of their junket representatives for the following year, and must update such lists on a quarterly basis.
-The Macau government may designate a maximum number of junket representatives and specify the junket representatives a concessionaire is permitted to engage.
-Concessionaires are subject to periodic reporting requirements with respect to commissions paid to their junket representatives and are required to oversee their activities and report instances of unlawful activity.
+Macau law further provides that concessionaires are jointly responsible with their games promoters for the activities of such representatives and their directors and contractors in the concessionaires' casinos, and for their compliance with applicable laws and regulations.
+Concessionaires must submit annual lists of their games promoters for the following year, and must update such lists on a quarterly basis.
+The Macau government may designate a maximum number of games promoters and specify the number of games promoters a concessionaire is permitted to engage.
+Concessionaires are subject to periodic reporting requirements with respect to commissions paid to their games promoters representatives and are required to oversee their activities and report instances of unlawful activity.